esfoobar/pets-api/curriculum/docs.md

 - Build a GET individual pet endpoint
 - Add location to all pets (HATEOAS)
 - Implement PUT, DELETE on pets

+#### 2.4 Simple Authentication
+- Write a decorator to allow the user to access the API
+- Add authentication to headers in Postman

+#### 2.5 An Example Client
+- Do it in Python or JavaScript?

 ### Section 3 - Using Flask-Restful